Banner Image

 St Mary's, Over, Cambridgeshire.
 The east wall of the tower has an opening at high level which was below the earlier high pitched roof.
 The tower was built in the early c14 when the advowson belonged to Ramsey Abbey which it acquired before 1178, and held until the dissolution.
 It is likely that anyone standing at that opening would have had a view of the high altar.

-An excellent example of this conundrum can be found at St Mary's Over, Cambridgeshire.
-Here there is a bell cote on the east of the nave, the rope for which passes through the roof via a pulley system running to the north west corner of the chancel.
+An excellent example of this conundrum can be found at St Mary's, Over, Cambridgeshire.
+Here there is a bell cote on the east of the nave, the rope for which passes through the roof via a pulley system , and runs to the north west corner of the chancel.
 The cote still contains a bell, which appears to be functional to this day.
 The nave clearstory was added in the c15, along with the aisles, but the bell cote stonework looks considerably older, so may have been part of the much earlier c12 nave, and retained as part of that rebuilding.
 If so, then St Mary's has had a Sanctus bell from the outset.
 What is also of interest in this church is the opening high in the east wall of the tower, and just below an earlier nave roof line which is still visible - illustrated in the slide pack for this section.
 The old roof line shows the pitch of the roof which covered the narrow nave prior to its widening and addition of the clearstory.
-The tower itself was built in the early c14.6 Anyone standing at that opening would have had a view of the high altar, ready to ring a bell in the tower at any given signal, including the raising of the Host.
+The tower itself was built in the early c14.10 Anyone standing at that opening would have had a view of the high altar, ready to ring a bell in the tower at any given signal, including the raising of the Host.
 In addition, there are two low side windows (now blocked) on the north and south west corners of the chancel.

 St Mary's church at Over, Cambridgeshire therefore presents a significant problem for the Sanctus bell theory.
 If there was a c12 Sanctus bell on the east end of the nave gable which could be operated by a sacristan standing in the chancel, and witness to the elevation of the Host, and at a later date in the early c14, a bell tower with a high opening from which someone could see the altar and ring a bell from that vantage point, thereby giving ample provision for ringing a bell which would have been widely heard around the church, why would there be a need for two low side openings supposedly there for ringing of a Sanctus bell?

-A similar arrangement can be seen at St Andrew's, Lyddington, Rutland.
-The tower and chancel were built in the first half of the c14.7 Internally, on the east wall of tower, the original nave roof line which predates the clearstory is still visible.
-Below this roof line is a large opening (now blocked up) which, like Over, would have commanded a view of the high altar.
+(now blocked up) which, like those at Over, and Swalcliffe would have commanded a view of the high altar.
 Lyddington also has a low side window at the south west corner of the chancel.

 Back to Contents